iotdomain/iotdomain-standard/iotconnect-standard.md

 * javascript: https://github.com/hspaay/iotc.standard/tree/master/examples/example.js

-## Verifying A Message Signature

-Consumers verify a signature by:
+The signature is verified in reverse order by:
 1. Base64url decode the protected header, payload and the signature
-2. Determine the publisher of the message from the publication address.
-3. Determine the public signing key of the publisher from its discovery information.
+2. Determine the public signing key of the publisher from its discovery information.
-4. Determine the hash of the encoded header and payload concatenated with a dot
+3. Generate the hash of the encoded header and payload concatenated with a dot, just as done in signing.
-5. ECDSA verify the signature using the hash and public key
+4. ECDSA verify the signature using the hash and public key

 See the examples for more detail.

 If the verification fails, the message content is discarded.

-When a publisher has not yet been discovered, its signature cannot be verified as they are from an unknown publisher.
-When a publisher discovery message is received it contains a public key that will be used for future signature verification.

-In non-secured domains a publisher discovery is accepted when its signature can be verified against the identity in the discovery message.
-This is akin to believing someone on his word and of limited value unless additional measures are in place.

-The purpose of secured domains is to provide a publisher identity verification method, through topic level security or identity verification with a third party.
-See the ZCAS for more information.
+When a publisher publishes its own public identity, the verification process must use the signature contained in the identity, as it could have been renewed.

+To close the gaping security hole this creates, the identity MUST be correctly signed by the DSS in secured domains.
+In non-secured domains the message bus must be configured with ACL to only allow the publisher to publish on its identity address.

 # Encrypted Messaging - JWE

 In secured zones, messages with potentially sensitive content, eg input commands and configuration updates, must be sent encrypted.
-To this end the JSON Web Encryption is used with the recipient publisher's public key.

-When encrypting a message, JWE encapsulates the JWS signed message: JWE( JWS(payload, privateKey), publicKey ).

-The sender signs its message with its private key and then encrypts it with the recipient's public key.
+The sender signs the message with its private key and then encrypt it with the recipient's public key.

+To this end the JSON Web Encryption is used.
+JWE encapsulates the JWS signed message: JWE( JWS(payload, privateKey), publicKey ) and uses compact serialization before publishing.

 # Secured IoT Domains